-What’s more, the knife is constructed to resist stains and corrosion without any extra care for the ultimate convenience.
+What’s more, the knife is constructed to resist stains and corrosion without any extra care for ultimate convenience.
 And because it’s manufactured with Wüsthof's Precision Edge Technology, it’s ultra-sharp (the brand says it’s about 20 percent sharper than the competition), so you can do everything from break down large cuts of meat to slice and dice tough vegetables like sweet potato or squash.

-Best Budget: Utopia Kitchen 7-Inch Cleaver
+Utopia Kitchen 7-Inch Cleaver

 Not as heavy-duty as others

 The heavy-duty 7-inch cleaver knife has a sharp blade that cuts easily through large pieces of food, including meat with soft bones and tough root vegetables.
-It also has a comfortable angled, ergonomic grip to minimize wrist tension and ensure you have the utmost control while slicing.
+It also has a comfortably angled, ergonomic grip to minimize wrist tension and ensure you have the utmost control while slicing.

-Best for Amateur Cooks: J.A.
+J.A.
 Henckels 6-Inch Meat Cleaver

 Slightly small for big jobs

-If you’re just getting started in the kitchen, the Henckels 6-Inch Meat Cleaver is a worthy option because it’s a bit easier to wield than some other options.
+If you’re just getting started in the kitchen, the Henckels 6-Inch Meat Cleaver is a worthy choice because it’s a bit easier to wield than some other options.
 Why?
 At just shy of 1 pound, the knife is a relatively lightweight cleaver, and it has a shorter blade (6 inches).
 With these kinds of dimensions, beginners won’t feel overwhelmed by the tool in their hand.
 Still, the knife cuts with precision and ease because it’s forged from a single billet of high-quality German stainless steel.

 It also has a satin finish to help reduce resistance and drag, making cuts with less effort.
 The blade is slightly curved, too, so it’ll feel a bit more like the chef’s knife you’re used to.
 As a bonus, this knife is also technically dishwasher safe.

-Best with Stand: Dalstrong 9-Inch Gladiator Series R Obliterator Meat Cleaver
+Dalstrong 9-Inch Gladiator Series R Obliterator Meat Cleaver

 The Obliterator cleaver combines quality craftsmanship with cutting-edge technology to live up to its name.
-The heavy-duty knife (it weighs an impressive 2.9 pounds!) has a razor-sharp full-tang blade forged from premium high-carbon steel, then hand-polished to a satin finish for a cleaner cut.
+The heavy-duty knife (it weighs an impressive 2.9 pounds!) has a razor-sharp full-tang blade forged from premium high carbon steel, then hand-polished to a satin finish for a cleaner cut.

 The blade also has a unique design that does more than look cool.
 It’s carefully tapered for improved hardness and flexibility and is unusually tall to provide ample knuckle clearance.
 You’ll also get plenty of control from the ergonomic, easy-to-grip handle.
 To keep the knife safely housed, it also comes with a nice bonus accessory: a stylish, handcrafted acacia wood stand.

-Best Heavy-Duty: Juvale 8-Inch Meat Cleaver
+Juvale 8-Inch Meat Cleaver

 Full-tang, ergonomic handle